Code-Institute-Submissions/Voiceover-Artist/README.md

-There weren't any differences between the developed site and the deployed
+I made some changes with the developed version of the site and the deployed version.
 #### Credits -
 ***